zelanko/sql-docs.es-es/docs/odbc/reference/appendixes/explicit-data-type-conversion-function.md

     SELECT EMPNO FROM EMPLOYEES WHERE to_char(EMPNO) LIKE '1%'
     ```

--   Un controlador para SQL Server convierte la instrucción SQL en:
+-   Un controlador para SQL Server traduce la instrucción SQL a:

     ```
     SELECT EMPNO FROM EMPLOYEES WHERE convert(char,EMPNO) LIKE '1%'